Multidisciplinary Studies Degree (B.A.)

 Please send details to:

 The program does not limit students to courses of study in a particular area, but rather stresses the importance of breadth of knowledge and cross-disciplinary communication.
+Students choose three minors instead of one major to design their own degree.
 MDS emphasizes flexibility and combines specialized knowledge from individual disciplines with a unique ability to approach problems from divergent perspectives.
 Students learn to apply their minors to real-world problems through a community-based internship and to apply multidisciplinary techniques in communicating the strengths of their self-chosen course of study.
 The student must apply and be admitted to West Virginia University as an undergraduate.

 Depending on their chosen degree track, students in the MDS program may have their schedules vary widely.
 However, every minor requires the completion of at least nine credit hours at the upper-division level.
 As more minors are offered through Extended Learning, the number of possible degree tracts will change.